Jacob’s Pillow’s year-round premiere dance center for research and development

 Customized residencies offered through the Pillow Lab give artists the time and space to research and develop new work with varying levels of technical aspects and research components, including the opportunity to fund an essential “outside eye.”
-They include access to the Pillow’s Archives, free housing, a stipend, filmed archival video footage, and conclude with a private, In Process showing for members at the $500 level and above or partners of the College Partnership Program that provide reactions, feedback, and questions to the artists.
+They include access to the Pillow’s Archives, free housing, a stipend, filmed archival video footage, and most conclude with an informal in-person work-in-progress showing as part of the In Process Series for members at the $500 level and above and partners of the College Partnership Program to provide reactions, feedback, and questions to the artists.

-Jacob’s Pillow Director
+Jacob’s Pillow Executive & Artistic Director

 Built from the Jacob’s Pillow mission to support dance creation, presentation, education, and preservation; and to engage and deepen public appreciation and support for dance, the Pillow Lab strengthens the artistic core of the Pillow while expanding opportunities for year-round programming.
 Realizing the goals of Vision ’22, the Pillow Lab enhances artist development while nurturing the process of choreography.